MarcoJSY/ETHAVAX3.sol/README.md

 ## Contract Features

-### Minting

-The owner of the contract can mint new tokens to a specific address.

 #### Functions

 Minting
-Users can mint tokens.
+The owner of the contract can mint new tokens to a specific address.

 function mint(address to, uint256 amount) external onlyOwner {
     // Mint `amount` tokens to the specified address (`to`)